TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 So, what's Grafana? ⏬

-Grafana is more of a Data Visualisation tool, you can actually fetch data from any of your Data sources, Prometheus in our case, and create dashboards, create graphs, heatmaps.
-You can have interactive dashboard with dynamic filtering cpabailities
+Grafana is more of a Data Visualisation tool 📊
+**You can actually fetch data from any of your Data sources, Prometheus in our case,** and create dashboards, create graphs, heatmaps.
+You can have _interactive dashboard with dynamic filtering capabailities_

 </br>